 Byron paused, mesmerized.
 The woman’s skin was dark chocolate, her hair so silky black it looked fake, her lips thick and plush with a coat of the reddest lipstick he’d ever seen, and she wore those childbearing hips well.
 But none of that had anything on her eyes.
 The woman had the most beautiful blue eyes he’d ever seen.
 Strange against such cocoa butter skin.
-They had to be contact lens.
+They had to be a contact lens.
 He could look right through them.
-They were lovely against her milk chocolate skin.
 He cleared his throat.
 A woman had never had him so caught off guard.

 “My name is Byron Fisher with Guaranteed Insurance Co.
 We have you listed here as requesting a return visit.”
-Byron held up a hand, “I know.
-I’m not the guy from last time but you were on my route so I thought I’d stop on by and see which plan most interest you”, he smiled.
+Byron held up a hand.
+“I know.
+I’m not the guy from last time but you were on my route, so I thought I’d stop by and see which plan might interest you,” he smiled.

 She could hear his thoughts and smiled despite herself.
 She could see in more than one direction as she read Byron’s energy.
-Her eyes were cameras quickly processing her environment.
+Her eyes were cameras quickly processing the environment.
 They zoomed in on the car coming up the street, the lady walking her dog on the corner and the mailman who was late again.
 Even the candy wrapper in the cracks of the concrete.
 If she concentrated harder, she could make out the image of the child who left it there while waiting for the school bus to arrive.

 Byron’s biography flashed against the screens that were her eyes.
 It told her he was single with no children and plenty of money to spend.
 He was also an orphan as a child and moved around a lot before enlisting in the military.
 After the army, Byron got into the Insurance business.
 Life never looked better.
 Well, almost never.
 The woman smiled.
 She saw his weakness too, his hurt.